epigraphy-info/epigraphy-info/meeting_pages/workshop_8.md

 In order to register for the workshop, please, fill in the Google registration form (see below) until 25 March 2024.
 The registration is open until **25 March 2024** and you change your answers also until 25 March 2024.

-Zoom links for remote participants will be circulated during the week before the workshop to the registered email address.

-**Please note that some parts of the workshop can be attended to only in person as some rooms and location do not allow remote participation.**
+**Please note that some parts of the workshop can be attended to only in person as some rooms and location do not allow remote participation.** Zoom links for remote participants will be circulated during the week before the workshop to the registered email address.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScLvzk2wtH07lDAD4-7hblm1AYSI6AEFxTBa-APr2eU9efEmg/viewform?embedded=true" width="640" height="960" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLScLvzk2wtH07lDAD4-7hblm1AYSI6AEFxTBa-APr2eU9efEmg/viewform?embedded=true" width="800" height="1000" frameborder="1" marginheight="2" marginwidth="2">Loading…</iframe>

 ---